agilie/AGMobileGiftInterface/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-The developers of Agilie team would like to offer you our new lightweight open-source library called AGMobileGiftInterface.
+[Agilie Team](https://www.agilie.com) would like to offer you our new lightweight open-source library called AGMobileGiftInterface.
 This library simplifies interaction with GIF images and can be easily integrated into your project.

 When can you use AGMobileGiftInterface?